ray-project/ray/doc/source/serve/model-multiplexing.md

 :::{note}
 Internally, serve router will route the traffic to the corresponding replica based on the model id in the request header.
+If all replicas holding the model are over-subscribed, ray serve sends the request to a new replica that doesn't have the model loaded.
+The replica will load the model from the s3 bucket and cache it.
 :::

 To send a request to a specific model, include the field `serve_multiplexed_model_id` in the request header, and set the value to the model ID to which you want to send the request.